-Long’s passion for China was a factor even when she decided she wanted to attend college in the United States.
-She only toured one university.
+Long’s passion for China was even an important factor when she decided where she wanted to attend college.
+She only toured one university – Bryant.

 “I just loved Bryant’s commitment to China,” she says.
-Events like Chinese New Year and STARTALK "are a really big deal here.”
-Long has worked with the STARTALK program, a two-week language learning and culture experience for middle school and high school students that Bryant hosts each summer, as well as Bryant’s U.S.-China Institute and Confucius Institute.
+Cultural events sponsored by Bryant's U.S.-China Institute, such as the Chinese New Year celebration, “are a really big deal here.”
+In her time at Bryant, Long worked with the STARTALK program, a two-week language learning and culture experience for middle school and high school students that Bryant hosts each summer, and at the U.S.-China Institute and Confucius Institute.

-During her junior year, Long studied at East China Normal University in Shanghai where "the process of adapting to a new culture was incredible.”
+During her junior year, Long studied at East China Normal University in Shanghai where, she says, “the process of adapting to a new culture was incredible.”

-As an intern at the John H. Chafee Center for International Business at Bryant, Long conducted market research and provides translation services.
-“Tara’s knowledge of Japanese and Chinese are vital to us,” says Chafee Center Director Raymond Fogarty ’79.
+While a student intern at Bryant’s John H. Chafee Center for International Business, Long conducted market research and provided translation services.
+“Tara’s knowledge of Japanese and Chinese were vital to us,” said Chafee Center Director Raymond Fogarty ’79.

 • Assisted with Bryant’s highly regarded two-week language learning and culture experience for high school and middle school students